MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 When you have confirmed that your tenant supports sensitivity labels in the Security & Compliance Center, use the following instructions to migrate your tenant and  Azure Information Protection labels.

+You must be a global administrator to migrate your labels.

 1. Open a new browser window and sign in to the Azure portal by using the following link: https://portal.azure.com/?ActivateMigration=true#blade/Microsoft_Azure_InformationProtection/DataClassGroupEditBlade/migrationActivationBlade

 2. On the **Azure Information Protection - Unified labeling** blade, select **Activate** and follow the online instructions.